Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 - what objections or practical barriers do readers, teachers, and institutions report?
 - what claims should remain local, provisional, or exploratory?

-The goal is not to make the evidence sound larger than it is.

-The goal is to make it easier to build from what is already real.
+The goal is to make the next evidence-building work easier to design from what is already real.